danielballan/jupyterhub-share-link/README.md

 file, the recipient can click the link again to make another copy reflecting the changes.
 After a given time interval, the link expires.

-On Hubs using a container-based spawner, the share link encodes both the notebook and the *container image* that the sender was running that notebook in.
+On Hubs that provide the user with options at spawn time, such as a container-based spawner, the share link encodes both the notebook and the options (e.g. the container image) that the sender was running that notebook in.
+The recipient will automatically be directed to a server spawned with the same
+options: the service finds a suitable existing one or spawns one if necessary.
-The recipient will automatically be directed to a server running that same container image, and thus have some assurance that they will be running the notebook in a compatible software environment.
-(This is not the case when sharing notebooks via email or Dropbox.)
+Thus the recipient has some assurance that they will be running the notebook in a compatible software environment.

 This approach is not suitable for persistent sharing, such as galleries or lists of links to be maintained long term.
 For those use cases, it is better to encode